dpsingh28/dpsingh28.github.io/_projects/g3d_sv3d.md

 ---
 layout: page
 title: Absolute Conic-based Single View to 3D
 description: <ul><li>This project deals with single view to 3D reconstruction using classical geometric vision concepts.
-Here, we first design a single image-based intrinsics calculation module, using the concepts of Image of Absolute Conic</li><li>Using this baseline calibration technique, we design the 3D reconstruction pipeline, using manual plane annotations</li></ul>
+Here, we first design a single image-based camera intrinsics calibration module, using the concepts of Image of Absolute Conic</li><li>Using this baseline calibration technique, we design the 3D reconstruction pipeline, using manual plane annotations</li></ul>
 img: assets/img/projects/g3d_projects/gsv3d/gsv3d_icon.gif
 importance: 3
 category: Academic